ckaestne/seai/assignments/I3_requirements_risks.md

 Learning goals:
 * Understand the role of the environment in establishing system requirements.
 * Learn to systematically identify risks and design mitigation strategies.
+* Apply FTA to understand risks and plan mitigations in an AI-enabled system
 * Understand the strengths and limitations of FTA.

 ## Scenario